-Can I travel straight after Botox or fillers?
+Can I travel after Botox?

 Practitioners suggest avoiding exercise, excessive heat and alcohol for up to a couple of days after your treatment - and as these things (apart from exercise, obviously) go hand-in-hand with holidays it’s best to wait until you can properly enjoy them.
 I mean, what’s a holiday without sunshine and a cocktail?

 Another reason to wait a few days is that, while you should start to see the effects in 2-3 days, you might find that you don’t get the best results until 2 weeks down the line.
 So, you may end up looking extra amazing in photos from right at the end of your holiday, rather than right from the start.
 In terms of exercise, 24 hours is the ideal amount of time to wait but to play it extra safe, it's worth waiting up to a week before you break into a sweat.
 T

 Botox is a registered trademark